steveoc64/petstore/README.md

 - Set GOOS and GOARCH when building the entrypoint
 - All runtime parameters are to be passed through using ENV vars in the docker container

+If you want to be able to connect to a shell in the container and watch what it is doing, you can easily rebase this off Alpine, or more.

 ## Misc Code Style Notes

 - Interfaces.
 Defined at the consumer end, and used as input params.
 Avoid writing code that returns an interface